mozilla/inclusion/evaluation_tools/governance-basic.md

 ### Code of Conduct
 A Code ofConduct sends an  signal to your project & community that you invested in creating a safe and empowered community for everyone, regardless of background, family status, gender, gender-identity or expression, marital status, sex, sexual orientation, native language, age, ability, race/ethnicity, national origin, socioenconimic status, religion, geographic location or any other dimension of diversity.

 It's not enough to have a Code of Conduct.
 [Creating transparent, and effective processes for enforcement is key](https://medium.com/mozilla-open-innovation/how-were-making-code-of-conduct-enforcement-real-and-scaling-it-3e382cf94415).
-The following questions represent the most basic evaluation of CoCs.
+The following questions represent the moste basic requirements for establishing a CoC.
+*An advanced checklist will be available in the future.

 - [ ] We have a Code of Conduct ("CoC").